andygrun/andygrun/README.md

 - 👋 Hi, I’m @andygrun
-- 👀 I’m interested in cloud computer, Linux, Network and new tehnologies.
+- 👀 I’m a Technical Support Engineer interested in cloud computer, Linux, Network and new tehnologies.
 - 🌱 I’m currently learning Linux system administration and DevOps practices through hands-on projects.
 - 💞️ I’m looking to continuous learning and aiming to transition into a more technical role SysAdmin, Support Engenieer or Cloud Engineer.
 - 📫 How to reach me andersongrun@hotmail.com